 As of 2020, we started accepting all genre submissions for flash fiction, short and serial stories, and poetry.
 I currently serve as Director and one of the contributing authors for the budding online publication that is currently processing a rebranding of its strategic plan.

 Since joining the International Student & Scholar Services team at Colorado State University in 2017, I have worked on updating and upgrading the communications campaigns directed at our internal and external clients.
 This includes creating dozens of email templates for common themes throughout our unit’s processes, the development of infographics and social media posts, website maintenance, eForm creation, general announcements, surveys, and newsletters.

-Communication styles and messaging vary from industry-familiar clients to second language learners with zero experience with immigration regulations and processes which create new challenges in how we present and convey our information.
+Communication styles and messaging vary from industry-familiar clients to second language learners with zero experience with immigration regulations and processes which create new challenges in how we present our information.
 These communications are often high stakes, with an individual’s immigration status at the heart of the messaging so making sure we can communicate efficiently and effectively is vital.

 In 2019, I had the absolute pleasure of collaborating with fellow author, Darrah Perez-Good Voice Elk, marketing her project working with PBS’s Farm to Fork: Wyoming.
-Perez-Good Voice Elk served as a Associate Producer on the show’s episode titled Food Sovereignty in Indian Country.
+Perez-Good Voice Elk served as an Associate Producer on the show’s episode titled Food Sovereignty in Indian Country.
 Beaux Cooper Media hosted a 3-part interview series with Perez-Good Voice Elk and contributed to her social media campaign for spreading the news about the episode.
 Perez-Good Voice Elk is a popularly featured artist on Beaux Cooper Media.